catlirex/catlirex/README.md

     -  Digital Marketing(SEO/SEM/CRM)
 - I love travel:airplane: To explore the world
 - I love drawing too!!:art:  To capture the moment and express feeling
-- From Hong Kong, current live in UK:uk:
+- From Hong Kong, current living in UK:uk:

 ### Latest Project